cessda/cessda.guidelines.public/platform/TechnicalInfrastructureOverview.md

 Developers are responsible for delivering code that complies with the prevailing CESSDA Technical standards.
 Source code must comply with the [relevant guidelines]({% link software/index.md %}).
-The CESSDA MO technical team work with Developers to devise and put in place some or all of the tests used to ensure compliance to the guidelines.
+The CESSDA Platform team work with Developers to devise and put in place some or all of the tests used to ensure compliance to the guidelines.
 Developers are expected to fix any defects revealed by the tests.

-Developers should provide [Unit tests](https://en.wikipedia.org/wiki/Unit_testing) for their products, and the CESSDA MO technical team will work with the developers and/or relevant user groups to develop Selenium tests to cover the main user journeys for each product.
+Developers should provide [Unit tests](https://en.wikipedia.org/wiki/Unit_testing) for their products, and the CESSDA Platform team will work with the developers and/or relevant user groups to develop Selenium tests to cover the main user journeys for each product.

-The CESSDA MO technical team is responsible for creating and updating the scripts that deploy products to the various build environments (development, staging, production).
+The CESSDA Platform team is responsible for creating and updating the scripts that deploy products to the various build environments (development, staging, production).

 There is an reverse proxy in front of all deployed tools,